OsbornePro/NovaKey-Daemon/docs/phone/sending.md

 - iOS app sends **Approve**
 - daemon opens a short approval window
 - iOS app sends **Inject**
-- daemon injects into the focused field
+- daemon injects into the focused field; if injection is blocked and policy allows, the daemon may copy the secret to clipboard and report this explicitly

-If approval is required but missing, you’ll see a “Needs approval” style error.
+If approval is required but missing, you’ll see a “*Needs approval*” style error.

-## Clipboard fallback behavior
+## Clipboard Mode Behavior
-On some systems (or when policies deny injection), the daemon may copy the secret to clipboard instead of typing it.
+On some systems (*or when policies deny injection*), the daemon may copy the secret to clipboard instead of typing it.

 When this happens, NovaKey treats it as a **successful send**, but indicates it differently:
 - “📋 Copied to clipboard on <Computer>”